AC4H must end donation game

 The Sheidys and AC4H are ordered to cease soliciting contributions for two years and they must pay a $5,000 fine.
 The group will not be considered for reinstatement until the fine is paid.

 The IRS revoked AC4H’s federal tax exemption in May 2014.
 AC4H failed to file its annual paperwork for three consecutive years, according to the agency’s records.

 This isn’t the first time the organization has been scrutinized.
 The FBI has been investigating AC4H for allegations of fraud for almost two-years.
 Feds raided the group’s location in April 2013 looking for evidence of multiple crimes, including conspiracy and wire fraud.
 The FBI’s investigation continues, but no charges have been filed to date.

 In November 2014, AC4H pulled its website down and allegedly halted its operation.
-Christy Sheidy told the local media that the temporary shutdown was due to a family illness.
+Christy Sheidy told local media that the shutdown was temporary due to a family illness.